mims-harvard/nimfa/docs/source/index.rst

 from the MF library root directory.

-.. note:: The MF library documentation is contained in MF/docs/source directory and in scripts in MF/mf.
+.. note:: The MF library documentation is contained in docs/source directory and in scripts in mf directory.

 .. _Sphinx home page: http://sphinx.pocoo.org